This past spring saw the CCWRT celebrate its 5oth birthday. Happy Birthday Round Table!

 We have assembled an All-Star Faculty of Presenters – and they are as excited as we are about this event and its longterm prospects for success.
 Our 2017 program, at which we expect to host 90-100 of you, will consist of eleven talks on various aspects of Civil War history plus discussions on books led by the good folks from Owens & Ramsey Booksellers of Richmond, VA and from the Indiana Historical Society.
 Don’t Miss This One!

-RoeblingFest 2017 will commemorate the 150th anniversary of the completion of the iconic John A. Roebling Bridge.
-Festivities will take place on Saturday, June 17th in the Roebling Point area at the Covington end of the bridge.
-This will be the 13th Annual RoeblingFest.
-It is billed as a Celebration of Art, Architecture, History, and Engineering.
+RoeblingFest 2017 commemorated the 150th anniversary of the completion of the iconic John A. Roebling Bridge.
+Festivities took place on Saturday, June 17th in the Roebling Point area at the Covington end of the bridge.
+This was the 13th Annual RoeblingFest.
+Billed as a Celebration of Art, Architecture, History, and Engineering.
 RoeblingFest is an activity of the Covington-Cincinnati Suspension Bridge Committee — the citizens group dedicated to the preservation and enhancement of the John A. Roebling Bridge.

 Below is a link to the event website.